-Individual fixed income securities held will have credit ratings of AA-/R1-Middle or better and are highly liquid.
+Individual fixed income securities and term deposits held will have credit ratings of AA-/R1-Middle or better and are highly liquid.

-14. Capital maintenance
+27. Capital maintenance

 TMX Group's primary objectives in managing capital, which it defines as including its share capital and various credit facilities, include: